-All financial assets not classified as measured at amortised cost or fair value through other comprehensive income as described above are measured at Fair Value through Profit or Loss (FVTPL).
+Financial assets not measured at amortised cost or at fair value through other comprehensive income are measured at Fair Value through Profit or Loss (FVTPL).

-The company does not hold any assets that fall into this category.
+The Company does not hold any assets that fall into this category.

 Impairment of financial assets